microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/MS-RDPBCGR_ClientTestDesignSpecification.md

 Figure 1\-1: Remote Desktop Protocol (RDP) connection sequence

 ### <a name="_Toc427051962"/>Protocol Properties
-* RPCBCGR is a block protocol and is based on TCP.
+* MS-RPCBCGR is a block protocol and is based on TCP.

 * In RDPBCGR, the client and the server roles are as mentioned in the protocol document.
 For example, in a normal connection sequence the client sends the requests and the server responds.
 After the normal connection sequence, the client sends the keyboard input and the server sends basic output concurrently.